TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.32.md

 ---

-And he lifted up his face to the window, and said, Who is on my side? who?
-And there looked out to him two or three eunuchs.
+He lifted up his face to the window, and said, "Who is on my side?
+Who?"
+Two or three eunuchs looked out at him.